BritishPandaChick/100-days-of-code/log.md

 **Today's Progress**: Finish trailer/movie page for 30 Days, 30 Sites Challenge.

 **Thoughts** Removed the release date from the navigation and added section for the cast.
 Added em tags for titles of movies.
 I might set list-style-type to none so the bullets don't appear for the cast, but for now I don't mind the bullets.
 Spent most of the time working on the CSS.
 Although it was fairly simple, I looked at other movie pages and noticed they are keeping everything on the page since most work will come from social media.
 Therefore I used this opportunity to play with the margins, padding, and even the float property for some of the elements.
 I played around with the preset width and height for the video so it would be bigger on the website.

 **Link(s) to work**: [30 Days 30 Sites Day 7 Trailer/Movie](https://codepen.io/BritishPandaChick/full/pWVjgK/)

+### Day 56: October 11, 2017

+**Today's Progress**: Debug sliding panel project for Codeacademy jQuery.

+**Thoughts** Debug all code files and did testing.
+The jQuery wasn't working on my project when I tested locally in the browser so I double checked all the code in my script file to see if it was working.
+I couldn't find any errors in the script file so I double checked the CSS to see if the problem was coming from the CSS.
+Once I got to the HTML, I eventually realized I used link href for the link the jQuery instead of script src.
+I changed this in the head tag and the sliding panel began to work.
+Going back to double check previous projects and make changes.

+**Link(s) to work**: [Codeacademy Sliding Panel](https://codepen.io/BritishPandaChick/full/Gqmpoq/)